bearly-functional/.github/profile/README.md

 ## Our Mission

-We believe that software should be a joy to use, and beautiful to look at, at the same time.
+We believe that software should be a joy to use and beautiful to look at, at the same time.
-There is no reason you should feel like you are fighting with your software, or that it is getting in the way of your work.
+There is no reason you should feel like you are fighting with your software, or that it is getting in the way of what you want to achieve.
+Nobody ever aspires to to having hard to use software, however a lot of tools out there *do* fall into that trap.
 Our goal therefore is to find what makes people miserable, and fix it with a product that is a joy to use.

 ## What Do We Do?